rsignell/recipes/tamales.md

 # Tamales
 Makes 12 tamales (each 240g, the same size as Tuscon Tamale)
+Note: Need to start the night before because the hominy needs to be soaked
 ## Ingredients
 * 1.5 cups dried hominy (makes 900g of cooked hominy)
 * 4 poblano peppers